Xanax is a brand name of alprazolam, a central nervous system depressant.

 Xanax affects the brain by acting on a neurotransmitter called gamma–aminobutyric acid (GABA).
 By increasing levels of GABA within the brain, Xanax can slow brain activity.
 This produces a drowsy, calming effect that makes it useful in the treatment of anxiety disorders; however, this sedative effect is also sought out by those who seek to abuse the drug.

-The National Library of Medicine lists common side effects of alprazolam:
+The National Library of Medicine lists the following side effects of alprazolam:

 - Changes in sex drive